Nexosis/nexosis.github.io/_guides/Forecast.md

 ---
-title: Generating Predictions
+title: Forecasting Walkthrough
-description: Lean how to genreate forecasts using the Nexosis API
+description: Lean how to generate forecasts using the Nexosis API
 copyright: 2017 Nexosis
 layout: default
 category: Forecasting